 - Give people the opportunity to win something if they buy now.

-- Craft a sales pitch by telling a story about how one of your own customers is currently dealing with the same problem and how your product or service can help.
+- Craft a sales pitch by telling a story about how one of your customers is currently dealing with the same problem and how your product or service can help.

-Leverage social proof
+6. Leverage social proof

-This is a great example of how social proof can generate a sense of urgency for yoga classes.
+It is a great example of how social proof can generate a sense of urgency for yoga classes.
 A social proof message could read something like, "If you're interested in taking a yoga class, consider joining our community to see what others are saying about it."
-It's a subtle way to show that other people are considering attending this particular class and that this might be a good time to sign up.
+It's a subtle way to show that other people are considering attending this particular class and that this might be a good time to sign up

-Find your Niche Yoga
+Find your Niche

 There are various types of yoga.
-Following are the common practice and the risk it poses to yoga studios and yoga instructors.
+Following are the common practice and the risk it poses to yoga studios and instructors.

-Chair yoga is an easy way to get a great workout while sitting at your desk.
+This exercise is an easy way to get a great workout while sitting at your desk.
 And, there are no equipment costs, no gym membership required, and you don't even have to leave the house to do it.
-In fact, if you choose to do it at home, you can do it virtually anywhere, even on an airplane (as long as you have a chair to do it in).
-Chair yoga was created by a marketing professor who realized that everyone in her classes was spending an enormous amount of time sitting at their desks.
-So, she came up with the idea of having people do some type of seated exercise every hour they were sitting.
+If you choose to do it at home, you can do it virtually anywhere, even on an airplane (as long as you have a chair to do it in).
+The movement was created by a marketing professor who realized that everyone in her classes was spending an enormous amount of time sitting at their desks.
+So, she came up with having people do some seated exercise every sitting hour.
 And then, after four hours of chair yoga, they got up, stretched, did a few pushups, and then continued working for the next four hours.
-This will get a total of eight hours each day or 32 hours each week of sitting down.
+It will get eight hours each day or 32 hours each week of sitting down.
 More exercise than most people who go to the gym gets in a year!

-Chair yoga is less intense than regular yoga.
-This allows a larger age group to easily participate in the exercise, especially seniors.
+The exercise is less intense than a regular movement.
+It allows a larger age group to participate in the exercise, especially seniors, easily.
 This diversity of age groups creates a unique environment where people of all ages do yoga together with ease and comfort.
 Unfortunately, despite its ease, risks always exist.

 Chair yoga's vast age group increases the risk of injury due to the difficulty of catering to all age groups at once.
 Some instructions may be too difficult for clients, and as an instructor, you will be liable for any injuries.

 The room is heated to 41 degrees celsius, has 40% humidity, and consists of 26 poses.
 The session lasts around 90 mins.
 But with all this intense heat and relatively long sessions, sweating, exhaustion, and risk come along with it.

 Long hours in a heated room could cause heat exhaustion or heat stroke.
 With all the sweat, slipping during their poses is a higher possibility, and someone could get injured.
-Since there are a set of 26 poses, it might be too difficult for some people, and they may get hurt.
+Since there are a set of 26 postures, it might be too difficult for some people, and they may get hurt.

 Teaching Embodiment of Yoga

-Embodied yoga follows a set of principles instead of a fixed routine.
-It teaches you to be self-aware during yoga while using the skills you learn in day-to-day life.
+However, the style takes the word embodied seriously.
+This unique approach is not just physically but also psychologically.
+It embodies your mental state while teaching you practical skills such as martial arts, body therapy, etc. The style is more social and playful compared to others, it follows a set of principles instead of a fixed routine.
+It teaches you to be self-aware during exercise while using the skills you learn in day-to-day life.
 It rejects the idea that yoga should be a purely physical activity to try and improve physique.
 It's a lot more than that.
 Your body isn't only your physical body.
 Your psychological being needs just as much attention, if not more.
 It defines who you are and what actions you take within your life.
-Improving your life and wellbeing is a primary goal of embodied yoga.
-As you embody your phycological and physical self, you may see a new perspective on how to take care of yourself and your own wellbeing.�
+Improving your life and wellbeing is a primary goal.
+As you embody your phycological and physical self, you may see a new perspective on how to take care of yourself and your wellbeing.

-When we talk about Acrobatic Yoga, we often use "flexibility."
-There are a few other advantages of this style of yoga.
-It is particularly good for people who have a lot of stress in their life and need to relax.
+When we talk about Acrobatic, we often use "flexibility."
+There are a few other advantages of this style.
+It is particularly good for people who have a lot of stress and need to relax.
 This exercise also helps with your balance and resembles cardio classes.
-They make you stretch your muscles.
-We mean this when we say that they are good for your flexibility.
-This style of yoga is also good for you if you want to get a workout while you're relaxing.
+They make you stretch your muscles as they are good for your flexibility.
+This style is also good for you if you want to get a workout while relaxing.

 Helping others feel that same emotion is a great way to build connections.
-Still, despite all the benefits of yoga, it might be a bit of a stretch to say that everyone is safe.
+Still, despite all the benefits, it might be a bit of a stretch to say that everyone is safe.

-As a Yoga acro instructor, you are liable for your client's safety.
-Yoga acro involves a lot of stretches and poses that involve 2 or more people hence elevating the risk compared to regular yoga.
-Acrobatic yoga creates more risk because yoga poses beyond what our bodies can do.
-For an inexperienced person, it can bring a lot of stress.
+As an instructor, you are liable for your client's safety.
+The style involves a lot of stretches and poses that involve two or more people hence elevating the risk compared to the regular style.
+It is a high risk because it poses beyond what our bodies can do.
+For an inexperienced person, it can bring much stress.
 Some injuries that could happen are broken bones, torn tendons and even more serious injuries.
-Some would even assume you aren't a professional with accidents like these and can ruin the reputation of your business.
+Some would even assume you aren't a professional with accidents like these, and it can ruin the reputation of your business.
 Serious injuries could lead to lawsuits requesting large sums of money for compensation.

-Antigravity yoga uses hammocks specially designed for antigravity yoga.
-It allows users to suspend themselves in the air while performing unique yoga poses that help improves their strength and stretch their muscles.
-It's significantly harder and more intense than regular yoga.
-Your muscles grow tired considerably quicker, and the poses are a lot harder to pull off.
+It uses hammocks specially designed that allows users to suspend themselves in the air while performing unique yoga poses.
+It help improves their strength and stretch their muscles.
+It's significantly harder and more intense than the regular style.
+Your muscles grow tired considerably quicker, and the poses are harder to pull off.
 Its intensity and the higher risk increases the chances of something going wrong.

 Paddleboarding can be a challenging physical activity.
 But if you're used to a regular workout routine, paddleboarding will be a breeze.
-This isn't a sport to be taken lightly.
-If you are a beginner or someone who hasn't worked out in a while, make sure to check with your doctor first.
+It isn't a sport to be taken lightly.
+If you are a beginner or someone who hasn't worked out in a while, check with your doctor first.
 Beginners should never do anything that could damage their health.
 Stop the practice immediately if you feel pain, dizziness, or nausea.

-Water yoga is usually done in warm water between 30-32 celsius.
+The exercise is usually done in warm water between 30 and 32 celsius.
 It's a fun and healthy exercise for most people.
-People with joint pain will feel a lot more comfortable in water yoga than regular yoga due to the water lifting most of the weight of the joints.
+People with joint pain will feel a lot more comfortable in water than in regular due to the water lifting most of the weight of the joints.
 This low-impact activity has risks, however, most notable drowning.

 Yoga for breast cancer recovery

 Yogabellies live on the core belief that every woman, no matter their stage in life, should be supported through yoga.
 It is for those who believe they need it for every event in their life, such as pregnancy and menopause.

-Yoga is a form of exercise and stress relief for some women, which may be a huge priority for those who do it routinely.
+The practice is a form of exercise and stress relief for some women, which may be a huge priority for those who do it routinely.
 In some cases, Yogabellies help those with pregnancy and post-partum and menopause because no matter the age, for some women, they believe it is a lifestyle.
-It is for health, and for some, it's a habit or routine.
+It is for health, and some, it's a habit or routine.
 These are critical stages in a woman's life, and they deserve to be supported by those who provide Yogabellies.

 Aerial Yoga with Swing

-�Using yoga swings during your yoga helps create a fun and more intense exercise than regular yoga.
-Its highly acrobatic nature and upside-down poses help make the movement seem more appealing yet intimidating.
+Swings during your practice help create a fun and more intense exercise than regular yoga.
+Its highly acrobatic nature and upside-down poses help move seem more appealing yet intimidating.
 That intimidation is understandable due to the increased factors and risk of the exercise.

 Injuries are a very real possibility on swings for yoga.

-Insurances like sexual harassment insurance, professional liability insurance and general liability insurance are highly recommended by us.
-Sexual harassment insurance is required for any physical profession as you may need to be up close and physical with clients to make sure that they�re doing the exercises correctly.
-Any physical contact with your clients will make you susceptible to sexual harassment allegations, but luckily for you, you have sexual harassment insurance which will cover your legal expenses and any other expenses that come of this.
+As an instructor, your job is to help your clients reduce stress and alleviate tension in their muscles.
+Yoga instructors seemingly don t have any exposure to risks on the surface.
+However, they are prone to many chances along with most other occupations.
+To protect yourself and your business from malpractice lawsuits, you should invest in insurance.
+Various types of insurance can prevent your business from losing money.
+We highly recommend insurances like sexual harassment, professional liability 🙋 and general liability for your business.
+Sexual harassment coverage is required for any physical profession.
+You may need to be up close and physical with clients to ensure that they correctly do the exercises.
+Any physical contact with your clients will make you susceptible to sexual harassment allegations.
+Most of the coverage is built into employment practice liability or added in part of general liability.
+It covers your legal expenses and any other expenses that come from this.
 Professional liability protects you from your practices.
-For instance, in the heat of the moment you tell a client you will help reduce stress and alleviate tension in their muscles, but after months you were unable to help.
-They may now decide to take legal action against you for negligence, but you have professional liability insurance which takes care of all legal fees and any other expenses that may result in the outcome of the trial.
-General liability is something any business needs, it protects your business from third-party injuries.
+For instance, you tell clients you will help reduce stress and alleviate tension in their muscles in the heat of the moment, but you cannot help after months.
+They may now decide to take legal action against you for negligence.
+However, you have professional liability insurance that takes care of all legal fees and any other expenses that may result in the trial's outcome.
+General liability is something any business needs, and it protects your business from third-party injuries.

-11 out of 100,000 North Americans who go to a yoga or fitness class suffer some type of injury that requires medical attention.
+11 out of 100,000 North Americans who go to fitness class suffer injuries that require medical attention.
 That's why it's important to have proper liability insurance.
-You see, the law requires your business to carry a certain amount of liability insurance no matter how small your business is.
+The law requires your business to carry a certain amount of liability insurance, no matter how small your business is.
 The idea is to protect you and your employees from lawsuits if something bad happens to one of your customers.